Babalu2017/ElectricSkateboardClub/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation. [screenshot1] (assets/images/ux_screenshoots/optimazed_purpose1.jpg) [screenshot2] (assets/images/ux_screenshoots/optimazed_purpose2.jpg)
+    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+[Purpose](assets/images/ux_screenshoots/optimazed_purpose2.jpg)

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a carousel Hero Images with  buttons a "Join Us"  "Learn How" and "Read more" Call to action button.
+[Screenshoot](assets/images/ux_screenshoots/learnhow_joinus_readmore.jpg)

-        2. The main points are made immediately with the hero image
+        2. The main points are made immediately with images.
+[Purpose](assets/images/ux_screenshoots/optimazed_purpose1.jpg)

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+[Navigation](assets/images/ux_screenshoots/optimazed_navigation.jpg)

-        2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+        2. At the bottom of each blog pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+[Screenshoot](assets/images/ux_screenshoots/optimazed_back_to_blog.jpg)

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to find the new meetups.

-        1. These are clearly shown in the banner message.
+[Meetups](assets/images/ux_screenshoots/optimazed_meetup_section.jpg)

-    2. As a Returning Visitor, I want to find the best way to get in contact with the community with any questions I may have.
+    2. As a Returning Visitor, I want to find the best way to get in contact with the community.
+[Purpose](assets/images/ux_screenshoots/optimazed_connect_with_people.jpg)

         1. The navigation bar clearly highlights the "Contact" Page.
+[Navigation](assets/images/ux_screenshoots/optimazed_navigation.jpg)

         2. Here they can fill out the form on the page.
+[Contact Form](assets/images/ux_screenshoots/optimazed_contact_form.jpg)

 -   #### Frequent User Goals

     1. As a Frequent User, I want to check to see if there are any new blog posts.
+[Blog](assets/images/ux_screenshoots/optimazed_blog_section.jpg)

-        1. The user would already be comfortable with the website layout and can easily click the blog link
+        1. The user would already be comfortable with the website layout and can easily click the blog link.
+[Screenshoot](assets/images/ux_screenshoots/optimazed_blog_link.jpg)

 ### Further Testing